Aktarul/BelaObela/README.md

   3. Change the created user's isAdmin property to true

 Thus getting an admin gives abilities to add, update, delete products, manage users, orders and complains.

+## Licence
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details